puppetlabs/bolt/documentation/bolt_installing.md

 -   User locale
 -   Operating system and version
 -   Transports used (SSH, WinRM, PCP) and number of targets
--   The number of nodes and groups defined in the Bolt inventory file
+-   The number of targets and groups defined in the Bolt inventory file
--   The number of nodes targeted with a Bolt command
+-   The number of targets targeted with a Bolt command
 -   The output format selected (human-readable, JSON)
 -   Whether the Bolt project directory was determined from the location of a `bolt.yaml` file or with the `--boltdir` flag
 -   The number of times Bolt tasks and plans are run (not including user-defined tasks or plans.)